-Goddess Mahalaxmi, seated in the ‘Bhandar Ghar’ (Store room) is treated with ‘Majana'(Bathing ritual).
-Then a ‘Panti Bhoga'(Collective Prasad Seban) is organised, followed by ‘Pata Sadhi and Alankar Lagi’ (Saree and ornament giving ritual).
-Goddess Mahalaxmi then enters ‘Gundicha Ghara’ by ‘Bimana'(Palanquin) carried by ‘Biman Badus'(Particular category of Servitors assigned with transportation activities), via the Lion’s Gate.
-Then rituals such as ‘Chamara Alat’, ‘Bandapana’ and ‘Prasad Lagi’ are held near the Chariot of Lord Jagannath.
+Goddess Mahalaxmi, seated in the ‘Bhandar Ghar’ (Storeroom) is treated with ‘Majana'(Bathing ritual).
+Then a ‘Panti Bhoga'(Collective Prasad Seban) is organized, followed by ‘Pata Sadhi and Alankar Lagi’ (Saree and ornament giving ritual).
+Goddess Mahalaxmi then enters ‘Gundicha Ghara’ by ‘Bimana'(Palanquin) carried by ‘Biman Badu’s'(Particular category of Servitors assigned with transportation activities), via the Lion’s Gate.
+Then rituals such as ‘Chamara Alat’, ‘Bandapana’, and ‘Prasad Lagi’ are held near the Chariot of Lord Jagannath.
 After these rituals, Goddess comes to ‘Jaya Bijaya Dwara” ( A door named so).
-‘Pati Mahapatra’ (Servitor) offers a ‘Angyamala’, taken out from the body of the Lord.
+‘Pati Mahapatra’ (Servitor) offers an ‘Angyamala’, taken out from the body of the Lord.
 The ‘Bimana’ carrying Goddess Mahalaxmi is brought to the chariot of Lord Jagannath.
 A servitor breaks a piece of wood from the chariot.
-Finally, goddess Laxmi returns to Shreemandir through Heragohiri Sahi(A locality in Puri Town associated with the ritual).
+Finally, Goddess Laxmi returns to Shreemandir through Heragohiri Sahi(A locality in Puri Town associated with the ritual).